nulltea/chainmetric-iot/README.md

 [![max33102 badge]][max33102]

 ## Requirements
-- [Raspberry Pi 3/4/Zero][raspberry pi] or other microcomputer board with GPIO, I²C and SPI available, as well as Internet connection capabilities, preferably with Wi-Fi module.
-Based on considerations of portability and relative cheapness this project intents to use [RPi Zero W][rpi zero w]
+- [Raspberry Pi 3/4/Zero][raspberry pi] or other microcomputer board with GPIO, I²C, and SPI available, as well as Internet connection capabilities, preferably with Wi-Fi module.
+Based on considerations of portability and relative cheapness this project intends to use [RPi Zero W][rpi zero w]
 - Sensors modules mentioned in the [above section](#supports)
 - Assigned additional I²C buses [by utilizing spare GPIO pins][multiple i2c buses]
 - Deployed and available [Blockchain network][chainmetric network repo] with its [specification configured][network spec] in `connection.yaml` file in the root directory

 ## Deployment

-The Makefile in the root directory contains rule `sync` for syncing local project codebase with remote device via IP address, which can be set as an environmental variables:
+The Makefile in the root directory contains rule `sync` for syncing local project codebase with a remote device via IP address, which can be set as environmental variables:
 ```
 $ export REMOTE_IP '192.168.31.180'
 $ export REMOTE_DIR '/home/pi/sensorsys'

 $ make sync
 ```
-For the building step there are two options either to build directly from the device on native ARM architecture via `build` make-rule, or use `build-remote` to build on x86 processors with `GOARCH=arm64` option.
+For the building step, there are two options either to build directly from the device on native ARM architecture via `build` make-rule or use `build-remote` to build on x86 processors with `GOARCH=arm64` option.

 ```
 $ make build